What to Do with Excess Garlic from the Garden

 Did you know excess garlic can even be used in the garden?
 You can mix it up with onion and cayenne in some water and spray it on to repel bugs that might be eating your plants.
 There’s nothing garlic can’t do.
 We’ll just call it super garlic!

 You can fry it in a bit of oil and eat it fried for a special treat.
-This is my second favorite preparation after roasted.
+This is my second favorite preparation after roasting.
 Nothing like a slightly crunchy little garlic chip to make my day.

 basket of garlic on the table